c0d3x-software/react-away/docs/@assets/conception.md

 ## PRODUCTIVITY

-Reactful has a large focus in dev experience with component-based SPA.
+React Away has a large focus in dev experience with component-based SPA.
-Reactful is an standard-driven minimalist stateful React.
+React Away is an standard-driven minimalist stateful React.

 * simplicity
 * intuitivity